sellout/flaky/README.md

 This also contains dev shells to make it easy to work on projects I don’t manage (that don’t have a flake).

+Some files that might be considered “templatey” are instead in a [community health file repo](https://github.com/sellout/.github) that is shared by all repos under the “sellout” user.
+Individual repos may override these files as necessary, and repositories in a different org won’t benefit from the repo.
+Some of these files may eventually transition to templates (e.g., CONTRIBUTING.md) if it is deemed important for them to be part of the source tree.

 ## usage

 Optional one-time setup (this gives you a shorthand for referencing the flake later):